abelnation/venueradio/README.md

 venueradio
 ==========

+To install the app, run:
+	~$ ./install_app.sh

-To load type the following into the spotify search bar:
+To load the app in spotify type the following into the spotify search bar:
 	spotify:app:venueradio

+Each time you make changes, run:
+	~$ ./install_app.sh
+to load the spotify app into the correct location

 SeatGeek API Docs:
 	http://platform.seatgeek.com/